News + Ideas

 Responsive design makes a website easily adaptable to fit the screen sizes of any mobile device.

-With an on-the-go lifestyle that may of us lead, it is not suprise that most website have a high mobile useage rate.
+With an on-the-go lifestyle that many of us lead, it is no surprise that most websites have a high mobile usage rate.
 A responsive design makes it possible for visitors to navigate the Prevention Works! website easily across all unique devices, providing a great user experience.

 Custom Google Maps

-Prevention Works! hosts several location-based services across Northen New Jersey.
+Prevention Works! hosts several location-based services across Northern New Jersey.

 We also built and integrated custom Google maps and other location-based assets into mobile and desktop redesign.
 Our Drupal-based web platform allows for sophisticated multi-layer, interactive map that enhances the website's usability, social integration and local SEO.